coredevices/pypkjs/README.md

 Platforms
 -------

-Mac OS (10.10) and Linux are tested.
+Mac OS and Linux are supported.
 Windows won't work.